 Keep your airline miles and hotel points active

 Different airlines and hotels have different policies for retaining your points.
 The policy of most airlines and hotels state that you must have activity in X number of months.
 For Southwest, the policy is activity every 24 months.
-Activity is defined by Southwest as earning points (yes, even 1 point counts) either by flying or through partners.
+Activity is defined by Southwest as earning any amount of points either by flying or through partners.
 Many programs also count redemption as activity when it comes to keeping your points from expiring.

 For Southwest (and other airlines), shopping through the airline’s shopping portal will keep your points from expiring*.
 If you find that you’re nearing 24 months of no earning or redeeming activity with Rapid Rewards, all you have to do is make one purchase through the Southwest Rapid Rewards shopping portal.
 This extends your expiration date for another 24 months!

 *Remember that you do not have to have an airline co-branded credit card to use an airline’s shopping portal!